 Most of the geysers here are just bubbling pools, but it has the added attraction of being right next to Yellowstone Lake

-Near Grant Village you’ll have the option to head toward the South entrance and Grand Teton National Park.
+Near Grant Village you’ll have the option to head toward the South entrance for visiting Grand Teton National Park.

 Yellowstone South Entrance to Grand Teton